bipulsenapati998/brainStrokeWithCNN/README.md

 # brainStrokeWithCNN

-## Please find PPT for more reference this Work is done with initial effors and presented to Forums.
+## Please find PPT for more reference this Work is done with self efforts and presented to forums.